Fehmi Agani: Kosovo War and death

 He remained in Kosovo during the war and escaped an initial purge of prominent Kosovo Albanians from Pristina carried out by Serbian forces.
 NATO mistakenly announced his death a few days after the NATO bombing of Yugoslavia began, but he stayed in hiding in safe houses in the city for five weeks, using the time to start writing a book.
 He attempted to escape to Macedonia by train, but it was turned back at the border.
 As the train set off back to Pristina, Agani was removed from his carriage by the police.
 His body was found near the village of Lipjan several days later.
 Although the Serbian media blamed his death on the Kosovo Liberation Army (KLA), the killing was attributed by his family, the KLA, and Western politicians to Yugoslavia's security forces.
 The Federal Foreign Office of Germany released a statement, where they said that the case of Agani would be solved by the ICTY, but to date nobody has been charged with Agani's murder.

+A 2001 report by Human Rights Watch stated the "circumstances behind Agani's death remain unclear".